The Impacts - Inner Works Therapy

 • Do you have a strong outer critic – you rage at others for their imperfections and perceived transgressions?

-• Are you deeply uncomfortable at the idea of criticism?
+• Are you deeply uncomfortable at the idea of ‘criticism’?
+Do you notice it brings feelings of rejection?

 • Do you have a sense of a blockage in your throat when it comes to being assertive?